 To be specific, this means that if you have a large group, you should have at least two screens, and at least one of the screens should have just the slides from Seth’s computer and at least one of the screens should have Seth’s image.
 It is NOT acceptable to switch back and forth on one screen.
 You’re just going to have to trust us on this—Seth has literally hundreds of slides that he clicks through (pictures, not words) and despite the assertions and promises of those that have meant well, you just don’t have enough time to practice this and get it right.
 So please guarantee that the screens will be set up as described.
 The alternative is no slides.
 No slides is fine with Seth, but switching is not.

 - Seth’s laptop is controlled by a remote control that he brings with him.
 The laptop must be set up within sight and no more than 20 feet of the most distant point where Seth will be standing.
 It usually works best to have it on a cocktail table so it can also work as a confidence monitor.

-- Alas, Seth can’t present his laptop to you the night before for setup and safekeeping, nor can he surrender it you the day of the event.
-It stays in his possession—all his work is there… However, Seth is more than willing to work with your team on a tech check, preferably thirty minutes before he goes on stage.
+- Alas, Seth can’t present his laptop to you the night before for setup and safekeeping, nor can he surrender it you the day of the event, except at the final tech check just before his session.
+However, Seth is more than willing to work with your team on a tech check, preferably at least thirty minutes before he goes on stage.

 - TIP: In groups of more than fifty, Q&A is tempting but not usually an effective way to end the presentation.
 Instead, Seth recommends asking selected audience members to submit questions to a moderator in advance.
 Then, when the talk is over, you can have one person firing questions—ending the meeting on an up, not with, “okay, so there’s no more questions, time to go.”
 The other alternative is a great deal of Q&A, at least fifteen minutes.